 Food and Nutrition

-(if youíre not vegetarian), nuts, seeds (sprouts) and salads.
+- Along with fresh veggies and fruits, eat slim meats (if youíre not a vegetarian), nuts, seeds (sprouts) and salads.

-Ė you need to stay hydrated.
-Not only is it good for your internal organs, it also keeps your skin healthy and lessens acne.
+- Drink water Ė you need to stay hydrated.
+Not only is it good for your internal organs, but is also good for your skin, as it keeps your skin healthy and prevents acne.

-Cut down on caffeine and caffeinated and aerated beverages.
-Limit alcohol intake.
-Tobacco and drugs should be an absolute No.
+- Cut down on caffeine and caffeinated and aerated beverages.

+- Limit alcohol intake.
+Tobacco and drugs should be an absolute 'No'.

 Steer clear of sugar, stimulants and processed food.